 Lately, as a ritual of escape, I wander between landscapes of turning Japanese maples and persimmon trees, flickering reds and faded orange, as palms stay evergreen while limes and lemons transform sour.
 Take this lust and ride its crest.
 I want to believe this could be a new beginning as waves of survivor’s guilt swell, then spread.

 Poetic principles like allowing for improvisations and diligence of testimony guide my guarded thinking these vanishing days.
 I create deliberately, in curious inquiry of being in a state of suspended exile.
 Forgive me as I loop.

-Birds commute along shoreline drafts as surfers gather before the wave builds.
+Birds commute along shoreline drafts as surfers gather before waves build.
 Calm blue sky pulls from water’s light moving along corduroy swell lines.
-The sun has burned through the fog.
+Sun burns through fog.
 Temporary, temporary, temporary.
 We’ve begun to thread what was held together—memory and a different future.

 “the war that matters is the war against the imagination all other wars are subsumed in it” —Diane di Prima

 I’ve heard the future is worth fighting for.